D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

-\textbf{MNIST, SVHN: } Contrary to \cite{dytox,impr}, the compact nature of NesT allows it to be trained on small datasets.
-Table \ref{table_small} summarizes the average accuracy results on MNIST and SVHN datasets by adding 2 new classes in every incremental phase.
-Our method clearly surpasses other methods by more than 2\% for MNIST and 5\% for SVHN dataset.
+\textbf{MNIST, SVHN: } Thanks to the better inductive biases of our hybrid architecture, \Ours can scale to small datasets like MNIST and SVHN too.
+This uniquely differentiates us to recent efforts~\cite{dytox,impr} in utilizing transformer architecture for incremental learning.
+Tab. \ref{table_small} summarizes the average accuracy results on these datasets by adding two new classes in every incremental phase.
+Our method clearly surpasses other methods by more than $2\%$ for MNIST and $5\%$ for SVHN dataset.